p-skal/c-lab/converter/README.md

 ```
 ---

-Converts unit such as kg to lbs, kilograms to miles, celsius to fahrenheit.
+Converts **units** such as *kg to lbs*, *kilograms to miles*, *celsius to fahrenheit*.

+Other conversions can be easily added by duplicating the conditions and adding more #define's to keep code clean 😉

 Just compile it (gcc preferred), run it and enter your numbers.